marccreal/AndalusiaBushTrip/README.md

 A bush trip through the Spanish region of Andalusia for Microsoft Flight Simulator.

 ## Note
 This bush trip is an alpha version.
-Only the first few legs are (fully) implemented.
+Only the first ten legs are implemented (around half of the trip).
 I would be happy for any kind of feedback, so please feel free to use the [issues page](https://github.com/marccreal/AndalusiaBushTrip/issues).
 Aside from technical issues, I am very interested in feedback on the difficulty level, length and quality of the legs.

 ## Install
 1. Grab the latest [release](https://github.com/marccreal/AndalusiaBushTrip/releases/latest) and unzip to a directory of your choice.